 The Adult and Graduate Studies curricular format is accelerated.
 Interaction among participants is emphasized, and teamwork plays an important role in the learning process.
-This approach to learning is founded on the philosophical assumption that adult students have significant skills from which to draw and significant experience from which to share.
+This approach to learning is founded on the philosophical assumption that adult students have significant skills to draw upon and significant experience from which to share.